Rhinoplasty is one of the plastic surgeries that can greatly improve your overall appearance

-Rhinoplasty is one of the plastic surgery procedures that can most greatly improve your overall appearance.
+Rhinoplasty is one of the plastic surgery procedures that can greatly improve your overall appearance.

 Rhinoplasty (aka nose job,) is a surgical procedure that changes the appearance of the nose or its airways.
 Most rhinoplasty procedures transform the appearance of the nose through surgery by adding or removing bone, grafting tissue from other parts of the body, or simply implanting a synthetic material.
 Improving the appearance of the face with well-performed rhinoplasty is highly desirable in modern culture.
 In North America, nose reshaping with a surgical rhinoplasty is one of the five most common plastic surgery procedures.
 It is performed in adults when facial growth is complete.

 During an open rhinoplasty, incisions are made inside each nostril and connected across the columella (external pillar that separates the two nostrils).
 Direct visual exposure of the entire cartilaginous nose is possible using an open rhinoplasty technique.
 The visible columellar incision is 2 to 3 mm in length and in a position that is difficult to see.
 The resulting scar is rarely a problem.

 Open rhinoplasty permits better access, visibility, and precision to enhance and reshape the nose.
 In addition, open rhinoplasty offers considerable advantages during re-operative or complex nasal surgeries.
-The wide exposure of the nose facilitates accurate placement of cartilage grafts to restore structural support and contour to the nose.
+The wide exposure of the nose facilitates the accurate placement of cartilage grafts to restore structural support and contour to the nose.

 During a closed rhinoplasty, incisions are hidden inside each nostril.
 No cuts are made on the external skin.
 Exposure and visibility of the nasal cartilages are limited as the skin cannot be retracted for access.
 Recontouring of the nasal dorsum is possible by passing instruments through the intranasal incisions and under the dorsal nasal skin.
 However, work on the nasal tip is less desirable than using a closed rhinoplasty technique.